| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 following rules:

-is converted to gtk-button
+GtkButton is converted to gtk-button), producing a scheme

 object type name;

-is converted to gtk-button
+GtkButton is converted to gtk-button), producing a scheme

 slot type name;

-is converted to context-id
+context_id is converted to context-id), producing a scheme

 slot name;

-of a structure named GtkStatusbarMsg
+context_id of a structure named GtkStatusbarMsg will have

 a prototype: